KimRass/warehouse/Python/README.md

 train_acc = np.mean(train_pred == train_y)
 ```
 - `loss`: The loss function to be used.
-    - `loss="hinge": Give a linear SVM.
+    - `loss="hinge"`: Give a linear SVM.
     - `loss="log"`: Give logistic regression.
     - `loss="perceptron"`: The linear loss used by the perceptron algorithm.
 - `penalty`: Regularization term.
     - `penalty="l1"`
     - `penalty="l2"`: The standard regularizer for linear SVM models.
 - `alpha`: Constant that multiplies the regularization term.
 The higher the value, the stronger the regularization.
-Also used to compute the learning rate when set to learning_rate is set to ‘optimal’.
+Also used to compute the learning rate when `learning_rate` is set to `"optimal"`.
 - max_iter`: The maximum number of passes over the training data (aka epochs).
 ## `sklearn.ensemble`
 ### `RandomForestRegressor()`, `GradientBoostingRegressor()`, `AdaBoostRegressor()`